jhu-cs-uima-sp19/uFree/README.md

   - Implement time machine at the bottom.
 User can select time, and the list of available freinds change correspondingly.

 - Events
+  - Create Event Activity.
+  - Add recycler view to see a list of events.
+  - Can click on single item to see event detail.
+  - Add floating button to create a new event.

 - Profile
   - Implement function of changing name, phone number, password, and deleting account.